How to Prepare for a Psychometric Test | Thomas.co

 Once you’re more familiar with the type of psychometric testing you’re likely to face, it’s worth doing more research into what exactly you’re going to be assessed on.
 Psychometric tests vary greatly depending on the employment field, and type of role.

-There are three broad categories that assess your aptitude, behaviour, and emotional intelligence:
+There are three broad categories that assess your aptitude, behavior, and emotional intelligence:

-The first category, aptitude testing, covers an array of aptitude-based skill sets: verbal reasoning, situational judgement, numerical reasoning and diagrammatical reasoning.
+The first category, aptitude testing, covers an array of aptitude-based skill sets: verbal reasoning, situational judgment, numerical reasoning and diagrammatical reasoning.

-The second, behavioural testing, investigates your propensity towards certain behaviours in your interactions with others.
-Behaviour is more changeable than personality, as we adapt our behaviour depending on what is required of us in different situations, or roles.
+The second, behavioral testing, investigates your propensity towards certain behaviors in your interactions with others.
+Behavior is more changeable than personality, as we adapt our behavior depending on what is required of us in different situations, or roles.

 The final category, emotional intelligence testing, charts your capacity to understand and manage emotion.
 It is usually based on four tenets of self-awareness, self-management, social awareness and relationship management.